fl4shk/star_noise/README.md

 # star_noise
-An Python library for generating an AST of a custom language, with SNES assembly and C code generation.
+An Python library for generating an AST of a custom language, with SNES assembly (ca65 syntax) and C code generation.